cheriyanveetil-vipin/AngularOne/README.md

 *	Has an example for Dashboard with few widgets.
 *	Uses boostrap and jquery to make the dashboard/ application responsive.
 *	Has an example for HighChart usage.
+*	Also has an example on toaster usage.

 ### How to Run :
 *	Install wampserver